Metal Failure Mitigation

 Scratch Test

-Also known as the scratch adhesion test or the scratch resistance test, this test is used to measure the resistance of a coating or surface to scratching or abrasion.
-It is a standard test method used in the coatings industry to evaluate the performance of coatings, particularly their ability to withstand scratching or abrasion during handling, transportation, or use.
+Also known as the scratch adhesion test or the scratch resistance test, this test measures a coating’s or surface’s resistance to scratching or abrasion.
+The coatings industry uses this standard test method to evaluate the performance of coatings, especially their ability to withstand scratching or abrasion during handling, transportation, or use.

 Abrasion Test

-In the abrasion stress test, a specimen made of the material being tested is subjected to sliding contact with a harder reference material under a specified normal load.
-The load is increased incrementally until the point at which the specimen fails due to abrasion is reached.
-The abrasion stress is the maximum load at which the specimen can withstand abrasion without failing.
+In the abrasion stress test, a specimen made of the tested material slides against a harder reference material under a specified normal load.
+The load increases incrementally until the specimen fails due to abrasion.
+The abrasion stress is the maximum load the specimen can withstand without failing.

-<5>Fatigue Test
+Fatigue Test

 Design recommendations for stainless steel wear prevention